Repelente808/Repots/README.md

 ```
 (yeah, it does almost everything)

-Remember to take a loot at your home folder, if there's a folder named Repots after the instalation, you are able to delete it, its just the files from the clone process
+Remember to take a look at your home folder, if there's a folder named Repots after the instalation, you are able to delete it, its just the files from the clone process, they dont interfer in anything in your system

 ## Warning